monkoose/neocodeium/README.md

   silent = false,
-  -- Set to a function that returns `true` if a buffer should be enabled -- and `false` if the buffer should be disabled filter = function(bufnr) return true end,
+  -- Set to a function that returns `true` if a buffer should be enabled -- and `false` if the buffer should be disabled
+  -- You can still enable disabled by this option buffer with `:NeoCodeium enable_buffer` filter = function(bufnr) return true end,
-  -- Set to `false` to disable suggestions in buffers with specific filetypes filetypes = {
+  -- Set to `false` to disable suggestions in buffers with specific filetypes -- You can still enable disabled by this option buffer with `:NeoCodeium enable_buffer` filetypes = {
     help = false,
     gitcommit = false,